BrainDeadAnarch/NetrunnerIconCache/README.md

 ## Small Print

-<sup>The information presented on this site about Netrunner, both literal and graphical, is copyrighted by Fantasy Flight Games.
+<sup>The information presented on this site about Netrunner, both literal and graphical, is copyrighted by Fantasy Flight Games.</sup>

-This site is not produced, endorsed, supported, or affiliated with Fantasy Flight Games, Wizards of the Coast, Null Signal Games, The Netrunner Reboot Project, NetrunnerDB/RetekiDB, SVG Repo, iconmonstr or MWDelaney.</sup>
+<sup>This site is not produced, endorsed, supported, or affiliated with Fantasy Flight Games, Wizards of the Coast, Null Signal Games, The Netrunner Reboot Project, NetrunnerDB/RetekiDB, SVG Repo, iconmonstr or MWDelaney.</sup>